Highlights from the Ratings and Financial Report for Slack Technologies Inc. (WORK)

 Analysts’ Opinion of WORK

-Many brokerage firms have already submitted their reports for WORK stocks, with Canaccord Genuity repeating the rating for WORK by listing it as a “Buy.”
-The predicted price for WORK in the upcoming period, according to Canaccord Genuity is $32 based on the research report published on September 09th of the current year 2020.
+Many brokerage firms have already submitted their reports for WORK stocks, with RBC Capital Mkts repeating the rating for WORK by listing it as a “Outperform.”
+The predicted price for WORK in the upcoming period, according to RBC Capital Mkts is $37 based on the research report published on October 14th of the current year 2020.

-FBN Securities gave a rating of “Outperform” to WORK, setting the target price at $45 in the report published on July 17th of the current year.
+Canaccord Genuity, on the other hand, stated in their research note that they expect to see WORK reach a price target of $32, previously predicting the price at $38.
+The rating they have provided for WORK stocks is “Buy” according to the report published on September 09th, 2020.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WORK starting from Zell Brandon, who sale 3,089 shares at the price of $27.73 back on Oct 02.
-After this action, Zell Brandon now owns 172,893 shares of Slack Technologies Inc., valued at $85,658 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WORK starting from Henderson Cal, who sale 1,500 shares at the price of $32.45 back on Oct 14.
+After this action, Henderson Cal now owns 106,755 shares of Slack Technologies Inc., valued at $48,675 using the latest closing price.

-Shim Allen, the Chief Financial Officer of Slack Technologies Inc., sale 1,925 shares at $27.35 during a trade that took place back on Oct 01, which means that Shim Allen is holding 233,475 shares at $52,649 based on the most recent closing price.
+Henderson Cal, the Chief Technology Officer of Slack Technologies Inc., sale 1,500 shares at $32.25 during a trade that took place back on Oct 13, which means that Henderson Cal is holding 108,255 shares at $48,375 based on the most recent closing price.

 Stock Fundamentals for WORK